zzs1020/dotlog/README.md

 1. Redefined Action to IAction<T>, where T is payload type.
 Because same action can be used in other reducers

 ### next idea
-assign an id to each page head, id should be starting from page_head_1, only querySelector(prevPage, nextPage) current page's prev and next should record maxCachedPage,
+race issue, api call and top event happens same time should record maxCachedPage incase of click,